chchatte92/Time_Calibration/README.md

 # Time_Calibration
-- This code is a refurbishment of the code calib.C used in Bologna.
+- These set of codes are serving the purpose of a refurbishment of the code calib.C used in Bologna.